JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 ​			**Q2.3.1：**What format is supported by RGA？

-​			**A2.3.1：**For detailed support information, see RGA_API_Instruction_EN - Overview -  Image Format Supported to check the format support information of RGA for the corresponding chip version.
+​			**A2.3.1：**For detailed support information, see Rockchip_Developer_Guide_RGA_EN - Overview -  Image Format Supported to check the format support information of RGA for the corresponding chip version.
 Users can also call **querystring(RGA_INPUT_FORMAT | RGA_OUTPUT_FORMAT);** to query the supported input and output formats of current hardware.

 ​			**Q2.3.2：**What scaling ratio is supported by the RGA？

-​			**A2.3.2：**For detailed support information, see  RGA_API_Instruction_EN - Overview - Design Index to query scaling ratio supported by RGA for the corresponding chip version.
+​			**A2.3.2：**For detailed support information, see  Rockchip_Developer_Guide_RGA_EN - Overview - Design Index to query scaling ratio supported by RGA for the corresponding chip version.
 Users can also call **querystring(RGA_SCALE_LIMIT);** to query the scaling ratio supported by current hardware.

 ​			**Q2.3.3：**What is the max resolution supported by RGA?

-​			**A2.3.3：**For detailed support information, see RGA_API_Instruction_EN - Overview - Design Index to query the max input and output resolution supported by RGA for the corresponding chip version.
+​			**A2.3.3：**For detailed support information, see Rockchip_Developer_Guide_RGA_EN - Overview - Design Index to query the max input and output resolution supported by RGA for the corresponding chip version.
 Users can also call **querystring(RGA_MAX_INPUT | RGA_MAX_OUTPUT);** to query the max input/output resolution supported by current hardware.

-**A2.3：**In general, if you have any questions about RGA support, please refer to RGA_API_Instruction_EN, which provides detailed instructions on RGA support information.
+**A2.3：**In general, if you have any questions about RGA support, please refer to Rockchip_Developer_Guide_RGA_EN, which provides detailed instructions on RGA support information.